-CDC recommends that travelers to Sierra Leone protect themselves by avoiding contact with the blood and body fluids of people who are ill with Ebola.
+CDC recommends that US residents avoid nonessential travel to Sierra Leone.
+If you must travel, such as for humanitarian aid work in response to the outbreak, protect yourself by following CDC’s advice for avoiding contact with the blood and body fluids of people who are ill with Ebola.

 What is Ebola?

-Ebola virus disease is a rare and deadly disease.
-The disease is native to several African countries and is caused by infection with one of the ebolaviruses (Ebola, Sudan, Bundibugyo, or Taï Forest virus).
-It is spread by direct contact with a sick person’s blood or body fluids.
-It is also spread by contact with contaminated objects or infected animals.
+Ebola is a rare and deadly disease.
+The disease is caused by infection with one of the ebolaviruses (Ebola, Sudan, Bundibugyo, or Taï Forest virus).
+It is spread by direct contact (through broken skin or mucous membranes) with a sick person’s blood or body fluids (urine, saliva, feces, vomit, and semen).
+It is also spread by direct contact with objects (such as needles) that have been contaminated with infected body fluids or infected animals.

 Who is at risk?

-Cases of Ebola virus disease are seen sporadically throughout Africa.
-Travelers could be infected if they come into contact with blood or body fluids from someone who is sick or has died from Ebola, sick wildlife, or meat from an infected animal.
-Health care providers caring for Ebola patients and family and friends in close contact with an ill person are at highest risk because they may come into contact with blood or body fluids.
+Travelers could be infected if they come into contact with blood or body fluids from someone who is sick or has died from Ebola.
+People also can become sick with Ebola if they come into contact with infected wildlife or raw or undercooked meat (bushmeat) from an infected animal.
+Health care workers and the family and friends in close contact with Ebola patients are at risk of getting sick because they may come in contact with infected blood or body fluids.

 What can travelers do to prevent Ebola?

-There is no vaccine for Ebola and no specific treatment.
-It is important to take steps to prevent Ebola.
+There is no vaccine or specific treatment for Ebola, and many people who get the disease die.
+Therefore, it is important to take steps to prevent Ebola.